Jashepp/customElements-mixinPropertiesAttributes/README.md

 ### Mixin Configuration

-Upon construction, an optional options object can be passed to `super()` to configure this mixin.
+Upon construction, an optional options object can be passed to `super()` to configure this mixin - if the class extends the mixin (if not, see further below).

 | Property | Description (when specified) |
 |-|-|